Foundational literacy index: West Bengal tops chart, Bihar at bottom in large states category | Education

 As far as worst performers are concerned, Ladakh has featured at the bottom in the list of UTs, while Arunachal Pradesh came last in the North East category.

-According to the statement, the 'Index on Foundational Literacy and Numeracy' is the first step in this direction, establishing an understanding of the overall state of Foundational Learning across children aged below ten years in Indian states and Union territories.
+According to the statement, the 'Index on Foundational Literacy and Numeracy (FLN)' is the first step in this direction, establishing an understanding of the overall state of 'foundational learning' across children aged below ten years in Indian states and Union territories.

 The statement said out of the five pillars, it has been observed that states have performed particularly worse in governance. ''More than 50 per cent of the states have scored below the national average, i.e. 28.05, the lowest across all pillars,'' it said.